Cosby5/All-My-Stars/README.md

 ## XSLT

 - [proemergotech/nginx-rtmp-opentracing](https://github.com/proemergotech/nginx-rtmp-opentracing) - A Dockerfile installing Openresty based Nginx with the default Openresty modules, nginx-rtmp-module, Nginx Opentracing module with Jaeger tracer and FFmpeg from source with default settings for HLS live streaming and nvidia GPU support.

+## Yacc

+- [Jadezzz/microC-compiler](https://github.com/Jadezzz/microC-compiler) - A simple compiler that can compile micro-C (a subset of C) to JVM instructions.

 ## Zig